Need car parts? Select your vehicle

 Reading Time: 4 minutes

 A modern vehicle is equipped with several sensors that help monitor the condition of some of its most critical components.
 These sensors send their data to the powertrain control module (PCM).
-The PCM then alerts the driver accordingly through the different warning lights and gauges on the dashboard.
+The PCM then alerts the driver accordingly through the instrument panel cluster.
 One example of a warning light is the “check gauges” light.

 What Does the Check Gauge Light Mean?